 How to Support Multiple Languages on a Jekyll Blog with Polyglot (1) - Applying Polyglot Plugin & Implementing hreflang alt Tags, Sitemap, and Language Selection Button

 This post introduces the process of implementing multilingual support on a Jekyll blog based on 'jekyll-theme-chirpy' using the Polyglot plugin.
-As the first in the series, this post covers applying the Polyglot plugin and modifying the HTML header and sitemap.
+As the first in the series, it covers applying the Polyglot plugin and modifying the HTML header and sitemap.

 Overview